Skip to Main Content

 Deferment period

-Until the dependent is no longer enrolled at least half-time
+Until the student is no longer enrolled at least half-time; must request this deferment

 Grace period